keboola/papertrail-json-parser-chrome-extension/README.md

-# PaperTrail JSON Parser
+# Papertrail JSON Parser

-This Chrome Extension helps you to show JSON data in PaperTrail in a nicer way.
+This Chrome Extension helps you to show JSON data in Papertrail in a nicer way.

-The extension is bound to the PaperTrail events, so if you scroll up / down the log, the JSON will be parsed automatically.
+The extension is bound to the Papertrail events, so if you scroll up / down the log, the JSON will be parsed automatically.

 ## Installation